 Is it Safe to Breastfeed While Using Paragard?

-Safe for Use In a Wide Range of Women, Including Women with Certain Medical Conditions
+Paragard Can Be Used in a Wide Range of Women, Including Women With Certain Medical Conditions

 Before starting Paragard, you should share your full medical history with your healthcare provider to find out if Paragard is right for you.

-According to CDC (Centers for Disease Control and Prevention) recommendations, Paragard may be used with no restriction in over 20 preexisting characteristics and medical conditions including but not limited to:
+According to CDC (Centers for Disease Control and Prevention) recommendations, Paragard may be used with no restriction in women with over 20 preexisting characteristics and medical conditions including but not limited to:

 - Breast cancer (family history, current, past and no evidence of current disease for 5 years)